collinloo/Sentiment-Analysis-with-Deep-NLP/README.md

 <br></br>

 # Dash Applicaiton
 The Dash application is built with Jupyter Dash and currently only runs locally.
 Alternatively, you may run with app with the command "python app.py" at a console.
-The app.py is built with Dash.
+The app.py is built with Dash, as such you don't need to run this notebook in order to run the Dash application.

 The at "Obtain Data" stage, we reserved 5 set of data.
 They are created based on the following rules:
 <ul>